cltl-students/Weber_Elena_Automatic_Topic_Classification/readme.md

     * `embeddings_features.py`

 * `transformers.ipynb` this notebook fine-tunes the pre-trained models on the different datasets, this has to be specified within the notebook by uncommenting certain parts.
 The fine-tuned model is then saved to [\models](www.foldermodels.com).
-The default for this notebook is *DistilBERT* and the original dataset.
+The default for this notebook is *BERT* and the original dataset.

 ### \data
 The data folder only contains the `example_dataset.csv` since the data is not allowed to be shared.
 However, the csv file shows the structure of the data.